gohstly/gohstly/README.md

 Included Twitch API calls to get user data and info and display user channel streams using channel ID and displaying within an iframe for ease of viewing.

+# Steam

+Used axios package to call the Steam api and push/pull data from mongodb and display user information as well as friend information including number of hours played, location, etc.